solispauwels/x1-p1-dosing-pump-script/README.md

 TODO
 ----

-There is no a retry system in case of failure.
+- There is no a retry system in case of failure.
 In my case this is no yet needed because I use a [Raspberry PI Zero W][10] which is very close to the pump.
+- There is no yet multiple simultaneous pump support.

 [1]: http://www.kamoer.com/Products/showproduct.php?id=575&lang=en
 [2]: https://www.theaquariumsolution.com/product/8194/319